What is Invoice-to-Pay?

 - supplier portal

-Many organizations rely on a staff member (such as an accounts payable clerk) to read the invoice and enter it into an accounting or ERP system.
-For organizations facing a high volume of inbound supplier invoices, there has been an increased use of OCR (optical character recognition) services to digitally execute the invoice-to-pay cycle by reading the contents of the invoice and matching them to input fields in the account system.
+Many organizations, particularly small businesses, rely on a staff member (such as an accounts payable clerk) to read the invoice and enter it into an accounting or ERP system through manual data entry.
+For organizations facing a high volume of inbound supplier invoices, there has been an increased use of OCR (optical character recognition) services to digitally execute the invoice-to-pay cycle by reading the contents of the invoice and matching them to input fields in the accounting system.

 Invoice Approval Process

-Once the invoice is recorded, several possible methods are used to get the invoice approved.
+Once the invoice is recorded, several possible methods are used to approve the invoice, including manual or automated invoice approval processes.
+Manual invoice approval processes are time-consuming, including substantial follow-up with approvers.

 - accounts payable notifies internal buyer via email